alienmind/phronex/README.md

 - [x] ..
 Administration: manage roles
 - [x] ..
 Administration: manage persons
 - [x] ..
 Administration: manage categories
-- [ ] ..
+- [x] ..
 Administration: manage budget per category per project
-- [ ] ..
+- [x] ..
 Graph to show expenditures per category against budget
-- [ ] ..
-Graph resources assignment to projects
+- [x] ..
+Show expenses chart over time in the project expenses table
 - [ ] ..
 Search functionality in the main page
-- [ ] ..
+- [x] ..
 Project dashboard: expenses vs budget grouped by category
-- [ ] ..
+- [x] ..
 Colors when expenditures are above the estimate
-- [ ] ..
+- [n] ..
 Colors when projects are overexpending in the project dashboard

 ## Identified issues during the development - some of them are not fixed yet
 - [x] ..
 Some of the server / client components had crossed interdependencies which resulted in depending on pg (postgres) for the client component.
 Fixed.